acend/quarkus-techlab/content/en/docs/02.0/21_first-application.md

 curl http://localhost:8080/hello
 ```

-You should get the `Hello from RESTEasy Reactive` response in your console.
+You should get the `Hello from Quarkus REST` response in your console.
 Other RESTEasy functionalities work like they always do.
 For further information on basic REST interaction with Quarkus see [Documentation](https://quarkus.io/guides/rest-json).